phplimbe/2018-05-code-katas/README.md

 * Use the binary at `./bin/composer` (from the project root) to run Composer commands.
 * Use `./bin/composer run-script [test|check]` to run the `test` and `check` scripts.

-NOTE: only tested with Docker CE 18.03 in OSx 10.13.5
+NOTE: only tested with Docker CE 18.03 in OSx 10.13.5, but it should work in other OSx versions and Linux.

+WINDOWS: read the contents of `./bin/composer` and adapt for your OS.

 ### Guidelines